 1. Proxy service and Smart DNS

 The main difference between a proxy and a VPN is that the latter will secure your entire connection.
 Meanwhile, a proxy works on specific apps, such as your browser or BitTorrent client.
 Both will hide your real IP, but proxies will usually not encrypt your data.

-In essence, a good VPN is more reliable and universal – it will make everything about your online behavior seem foreign.
+In essence, a good VPN is more reliable and universal – it will make all of your online activities confidential.
 That might not be the biggest concern if you’re only interested in streaming geo-blocked content, but you will find it useful in other situations.

 Smart DNS is similar to proxy services (or rather, it is a proxy of a different kind).
 Essentially it lets you use a different DNS (Domain Name Server) than the one provided by your ISP.
 The main difference between a regular proxy and Smart DNS is that the latter will have just some of your traffic diverted through it.
 This makes it faster than using a proxy or VPN, but it is also a lot more limited.

 The Tor browser is another tool that can hide your location on the web.
 Due to its decentralized nature, Tor makes your IP address much more difficult to trace whenever you interact with web services.

 Simply put, it routes your online traffic via multiple relays that are run by volunteers, which makes your geographical location almost untraceable.
 Best part?
 Tor is completely free!